coco98/intro-graphql-hasura/README.md

 ## Loading initial data

-#### For local Docker container
+#### For local Docker setup

-Use the following command (from this project root directory) to set up initial tables and data into your postgres container:
+Use the following command to set up initial tables and data into your postgres container:

 ```
 psql postgres://postgres:mypassword@localhost:6432/postgres < chinook.sql